You know how bad it is. But the DWP only sees what's on the form.

 Yes.
 It walks you through each of the 12 activities, asks the specific questions the PIP decision process scores you on, and helps you build draft answers that make your situation clear to the person reading them.
 Most people don't get low scores because their condition isn't serious — they get low scores because the form didn't capture what the decision process needs to see.

 No. Nothing can guarantee that, and you should be sceptical of anything that claims otherwise.
-What PIP NAV does is help you describe your situation in the specific way the decision process needs to see it — so you're properly understood, not written off because your form was vague.
+What PIP Nav does is help you describe your situation in the specific way the decision process needs to see it — so you're properly understood, not written off because your form was vague.

 A lot of people who score badly didn't score badly because their condition wasn't serious enough.
 They got misunderstood — their form didn't spell out the specific details the decision process looks at: safety, time, reliability, help needed.
-PIP NAV asks about those things directly, for every activity, so the decision maker sees what's actually going on.
+PIP Nav asks about those things directly, for every activity, so the decision maker sees what's actually going on.

 Yes.
-Whether you're a partner, family member, carer, or friend, PIP NAV guides you through the questions for each activity.
+Whether you're a partner, family member, carer, or friend, PIP Nav guides you through the questions for each activity.
 You don't need to be a PIP expert — you just need to know how the person's condition affects their daily life.
 The app handles the structure and helps turn what you know into clear draft wording.

 Most tools that claim to help with PIP are generic AI chatbots that don't understand the 12 activities, the descriptors, the four reliability tests, or how PIP decisions are actually made.
-PIP NAV was built around all of that.
+PIP Nav was built around all of that.
 Every question it asks exists for a specific reason.
 It's not a chatbot with a PIP sticker on it.

 No. One payment per claim.
 No monthly fees, no annual renewals, no surprise charges.